Fecal impaction

-A fecal impaction is a solid, immobile bulk of feces that can develop in the rectum as a result of chronic constipation.

-A related term is fecal loading which refers to a large volume of stool in the rectum of any consistency.
+A fecal impaction or an impacted bowel is a solid, immobile bulk of feces that can develop in the rectum as a result of chronic constipation (a related term is fecal loading which refers to a large volume of stool in the rectum of any consistency).
 Fecal impaction is a common result of neurogenic bowel dysfunction and causes immense discomfort and pain.
-Treatment of fecal impaction includes laxatives, enema, and pulsed irrigation evacuation (PIE).
+Commonly affected populations include the elderly and chronically ill, especially those with neuropsychiatric diseases.
+It is estimated that 50% of elderly patients in geriatric wards and nursing homes suffer from fecal impaction in the course of a year.
+Treatment includes laxatives, enemas, and pulsed irrigation evacuation (PIE) as well as digital removal.
+It is not a condition that resolves without direct treatment.

 Signs and symptoms

-Symptoms include chronic constipation.
-There can be fecal incontinence and paradoxical overflow diarrhea (encopresis) as liquid stool passes around the obstruction.
-Complications may include necrosis and ulcers of the rectal tissue.
-Abdominal pain and bloating could also be present depending on the severity of the condition.
-Loss of appetite can also occur.
+Symptoms of a fecal impaction include the following: